stnor/wordpress-to-docusarus-markdown/README.md

 the default image public path has been changed to `/img`

-To use, please put your exported Wordpress XML into `export.xml`.
-To run, simply type `node convert.js`.
+1. To use, please put your exported Wordpress XML into `export.xml`.
+2. Install all the necessary dependencies via `npm install`
+3. To run, simply type `node convert.js`.
 ### Technical Details

 This uses [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) to parse the XML easily, and then uses [to-markdown](https://github.com/domchristie/to-markdown) to convert the HTML post content into Markdown.
+(Note, we use the modified source here to output github flavored markdown)

 ### Requirements